 Trump Again Casts Doubt On Fauci As COVID-19 Cases Surge

-President Trump once again questioned the expertise of his top public health officials Monday morning, retweeting a conspiracy theory from former game show host Chuck Woolery, who suggested that the CDC, along with "Media, Democrats [and] Doctors", is lying about COVID-19 in an effort to hurt Trump in November's general election.
+President Trump once again questioned the expertise of his top public health officials Monday morning, retweeting a conspiracy theory from former game show host Chuck Woolery, who suggested that the Centers for Disease Control and Prevention, the "Media, Democrats [and] our Doctors" are lying about COVID-19 in an effort to hurt Trump in November's general election.

 The most outrageous lies are the ones about Covid 19.
 Everyone is lying.
 The CDC, Media, Democrats, our Doctors, not all but most ,that we are told to trust.
 I think it's all about the election and keeping the economy from coming back, which is about the election.
 I'm sick of it.— Chuck Woolery (@chuckwoolery) July 13, 2020